hazem1262/Currency-Converter/README.md

 ## Unit Testing
-Add jacoco to generate test coverage, some classes with code coverage up to 100 % and the ability to increase the test coverage for other classes if required
+Add jacoco to generate test coverage, some classes with code coverage up to 100 % and the ability to increase the test coverage for other classes if required to generate new coverage report run task createDebugUnitTestCoverageReport and then check the generated report at app:build:report:coverage

 <img src="https://github.com/hazem1262/Currency-Converter/blob/master/results/coverage.png" height="700">